 3) Identifying Value

-In a Lean Management role, your primary aim is to find value within your organisation that Benefits of Lean Management to the customers.
-As a manager, you identify sources of value and create methods to improve this value and its delivery.
+In a Lean Management role, your primary aim is to find value within your organisation and uphold the Benefits of Lean Management to the customers.
+As a Manager, you identify sources of value and create methods to improve this value and its delivery.
 For example, you might use market research to understand why customers find your company's products or services appealing.

 4) Mapping the Value Stream

-The value stream refers to developing and delivering value to customers.
+The value stream refers to the process of developing and delivering value to customers.
 Creating a value stream map visually represents your company's primary functions and necessary components.
 You can use this map to analyse performance and identify areas for improvement.

 5) Making a Continuous Workflow